signalogic/SigSRF_SDK/README.md

 <a name="PlatformsSupported"></a>
 ## Platforms Supported

-SigSRF software is designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
-Reference applications available on this page and the mediaTest/mediaMin pages are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.
+EdgeStream and SigSRF software are designed to run on (i) private, public, or hybrid cloud servers and (ii) embedded system servers.
+Reference SDK applications have low resource and footprint profiles and are intended to run on any Linux server based on x86, ARM, and PowerPC, and on form-factors as small as mini- and micro-ITX.

-SigSRF supports media delivery, transcoding, deep learning <sup>1</sup>, OpenCV, speech recognition, and other calculation / data intensive applications.
+EdgeStream and SigSRF support media delivery, transcoding, deep learning <sup>1</sup>, OpenCV, speech recognition, and other calculation / data intensive applications.
 High capacity operation exceeding 2000 concurrent sessions is possible on multicore x86 servers.
 The High Capacity Operation section in [SigSRF Documentation](#user-content-documentationsupport) has information on thread affinity, htop verification, Linux guidelines, etc.

 For applications facing SWaP <sup>2</sup>, latency, or bandwidth constraints, SigSRF software supports a wide range of coCPU&trade; and SoC embedded device targets while maintaining a cloud compatible software architecture, for an overview see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/WhenSoftwareOnlyIsNotEnough.md">When Software Only Is Not Enough</a>.